lemleysamantha/Project-one/README.md

 * ### Format the Cylinder and Year column
 For **cylinders** we changed the data type to float64 and remover the object cylinder to make it Numeric value also there were **257** cylinders categorized as **Others** we replace the value to **0**.
 For the **Year** column it was in decimal so we just changed the data type to integer to remove the decimal from this column.

+* ### Entries in 2000 or older were removed
+Considering the age of the cars can be an important variable we tried to improve data by dropping the data in which car price is more than 20 years old.

 * ### Recategorize the State column
 To reduce the number of unique values in the state column we recategorized the state and arranged them into four region named as **west, midwest, northeast, and south**.